 - October 12 (Sat): The Saturday following National Day

 **It’s worth noting that Labor Day is technically only one day (May 1st).
-However, since China has shifted the weekend to be Monday and Tuesday instead of Saturday and Sunday, I’m treating it as a 3-day holiday with two makeup days.
+However, it has been widely reported that many offices will be working the Saturday and Sunday before the holiday and shifting the weekend to Monday and Tuesday (April 29 and 30).

 Embed this on Your Website!

 2019 China Public Holidays List